GiovaniMurakami/Piano/README.md

 # My Piano

-Little project to study HTML and CSS, and how to work with audios with JacaScript
+Little project to study HTML and CSS, and how to work with audios with JavaScript

 ## Run Locally